louisenje/Password-locker/README.md

 > * del - Delete a profile
 > * logout - Logout of session
 > * ex - exit of app

-## Known Bugs
->The app cannot store users.
->The app cannot delete a profile
->***Incase of any more bugs you can reach ot to me for @manassehbundi2017@gmail.com.Also for ideas on improving on the app and collaboration too!

 ## Licence
 > MIT License